The Basics of Decorating in Contemporary Style

 What to look for?
 Lighting should be strong and linear in shape: The graceful silhouette of this sleek floor task lamp, in metal with a concrete base, is an easy way to punctuate your living room.
 Think of a lamp as a piece of art, and seek out sculptural forms in wood, glass or metal.
 With a frosted glass sphere atop rich black marble, this table lamp imparts a beautiful glow in your living room; while the unexpected proportions of this hand-blown glass lamp will enhance any contemporary space.

-Artwork is a key component of contemporary interior design — but it’s not just about the wall art itself; the frames you choose are just as important.
-Faizah recommends sleek, minimal frames in high-glosse, matte black, wood or metal finishes to work with your modern decor.
+The artwork is a key component of contemporary interior design — but it’s not just about the wall art itself; the frames you choose are just as important.
+Faizah recommends sleek, minimal frames in high-gloss, matte black, wood, or metal finish to work with your modern decor.